Ozone Therapy

 Upside Rationale

-Durability (2.4/5.0).
-Durability is below average.
-Local antimicrobial effects last only as long as contact and follow-on care maintain the terrain.
-Periodontal and wound effects need mechanical dental care, debridement, offloading, infection control, or standard wound management to persist.
-Systemic antioxidant and immune shifts likely wash out after a series.
-Intradiscal lumbar ozone is the notable exception because it may alter local disc mechanics and inflammation, with Chang 2024 reporting similarity to microdiscectomy at 18 months.
-Most other benefits require maintenance or repeated exposure.
+Durability is the weakest part of ozone therapy's upside case, so the benefit should be framed as maintenance-dependent rather than lasting.
+Most of ozone therapy's local antimicrobial effects persist only as long as contact and follow-on care hold the terrain, meaning periodontal and wound gains need mechanical dental care, debridement, offloading, or standard wound management to stick.
+Systemic antioxidant and immune shifts likely wash out after a treatment series ends.
+The clear exception is intradiscal lumbar ozone, which may alter local disc mechanics and inflammation durably, with Chang 2024 reporting similarity to microdiscectomy out to 18 months.
+Outside that procedural case, ozone therapy generally requires repeated exposure to keep its benefits in place.

-Bioindividuality (3.2/5.0).
-Response and risk vary materially by route, baseline oxidative-stress load, infection burden, wound environment, disc pathology, dental status, age, anticoagulation status, G6PD status, and PFO status.
-The same dose that feels tolerable rectally may irritate nasal mucosa.
-A discogenic pain patient is not the same candidate as a healthy longevity user.
-G6PD deficiency changes oxidative-stress tolerance, while PFO changes embolism risk for blood routes.
-This heterogeneity is a major reason ozone can look impressive in one use case and unjustifiable in another.
+Bioindividuality works in ozone therapy's favor because the modality is highly tunable, letting route, concentration, and dose be matched to the person.
+Response and risk with ozone therapy vary materially by route, baseline oxidative-stress load, infection burden, wound environment, disc pathology, dental status, age, anticoagulation, G6PD status, and PFO status.
+A dose tolerable rectally may irritate nasal mucosa, and a discogenic-pain patient is a different candidate than a healthy longevity user.
+That adjustability means ozone therapy can be dialed toward the indication and physiology in front of the clinician, which is exactly why it can look impressive in one well-chosen use case while being unjustifiable in another.

 | Dimension | Weight | Score | Visual | Weighted |